malexanderlim/notion-second-brain/TASKS.md

       - [x] If `fallback_triggered_due_to_tags` is true, modify the `final_system_prompt`.
       - [x] Inform the LLM that initial filtering for specific tags didn't yield exhaustive results, so the search was broadened.
 Instruct it to carefully look for concepts related to the original query (including the initially requested tags if they were part of the user's natural language query) within the provided content.
       - [x] Example: "The initial search for entries explicitly tagged with 'X' did not return results.
 The search was broadened.
 Please review for information related to the query, paying attention to mentions of 'X' within the content."
+      - [x] Implemented two-stage logic (metadata count first, then exemplars) for quantitative person and tag queries.
     - [x] **Testing:** Test with queries where relevant entries exist but lack explicit tags, and also where entries have the tags.
   - [ ] **Chunking Strategy:** Investigate alternatives to embedding entire entries.
 Explore fixed-size, sentence-based, or content-aware chunking to potentially improve retrieval specificity and reduce context size.
   - [ ] **Retrieval Tuning:**